CesarLiChen/git-and-github-aid/README.md

 *the below 2 steps should only be done once per computer*
 $ git config --global user.name "name"
 $ git config --global user.email "email@addr.com"
+$ git config --global init.defaultBranch main  (only works with git 2.28 and above)

 **On local computer, in terminal, inside work directory**